 The world’s largest coral reef system – The Great Barrier Reef – is a sanctuary for water sports enthusiasts.
+Australia is one of the most existing vacation planning country.
 There are three major things to do while traveling here.

 1. Water Adventure: Diving and Snorkeling